-Covid-19 booster dose iNCOVACC to enter India shortly, Bharat Biotech confirms
+Bharat Biotech's nasal Covid vaccine to cost Rs 325 for govt, Rs 800 for private hospitals

 Vaccine developer Bharat Biotech International Limited (BBIL) today announced that the Covid-19 vaccine iNCOVACC will be introduced in the country as a booster dose shortly.
 Earlier this month, Bharat Biotech received approval from the pharma watchdog Central Drugs Standard Control Organization (CDSCO) for the use of heterologous booster doses of iNCOVACC. iNCOVACC is available on CoWin, and priced at Rs 800 for private markets and priced at Rs 325 for supplies to Govt of India and State Governments.

 iNCOVACC booster dose is for people above 18 years of age.
+A press release from the vaccine maker said the jab will be rolled out in the fourth week of January, 2023.

 This vaccine candidate was evaluated in phases I, II and III clinical trials with successful results.
 As per the company, iNCOVACC has been specifically formulated to allow intranasal delivery through nasal drops.
 The nasal delivery system has been designed and developed to be cost-effective in low- and middle-income countries, the official statement claimed.